EoinAherne/portfolio-project-4/README.md

 # About

 Paradox22 is a pizza restaurant order management system app.
-Users on the front end can create, read, update and delete orders.
-While authenticated admistrative users on the back end have the ability to also create and delete customer profiles for the restaurant, as well as manage customer orders.
+Users on the front end can register for an account and login.
+They also have the ability to create, read, update and delete orders whilst logged in.
+Authenticated admistrative users on the back end have the ability to also create and delete customer profiles for the restaurant, as well as manage customer orders.
 Here you can find a link for the app deployed to [Heroku](https://paradox22.herokuapp.com/)

 # User Stories

 GitHub issues was used to create User Stories.
 These were catagorised in order of their priority

 ![user_stories](paradox22/images/userstories_paradox22.png)